tusabez/KITT_AI_Python/README.md

 Wake Word Detection Issues: Ensure your microphone is working correctly and that the wake word model is properly initialized.
 Smart Bulb Control Issues: Verify the IP address, email, and password for the smart bulb are correct and the bulb is reachable on your network.
 API Key Errors: Double-check that your API keys are correctly stored and valid.
+Run models.py to download needed models to have the wakeword work.
+This is only done once.

 ## Contributing